taskbase/tb-grid/README.md

 ## 🤯 What is `tb-grid`?

-`tb-grid` is a reverse engineered bootstrap 12 column grid built with **modern css**.
-This means it's utilizing features such as css grid.
+`tb-grid` is a reverse engineered bootstrap 12 column grid built with **CSS grid**.
 Like that we can reverse engineer bootstrap's column system in less than 100 lines of scss, which translates into less than 500 lines of css (less than 1kb gzipped).

 ## 🚀 How can I install `tb-grid`?